Hand-twisted cattail rush-Throwback

 Wish I could have found a picture of the whole set, but this one with the three completed chairs was the best I could do.

-The full set of six, hand-twisted cattail leaf seat chairs were from a dealer I worked with a lot over the years.
-She had purchased them on a buying trip to England and at the time, I was one of a handful of people across the country that did hand-twisted rush in either cattail leaves or bulrush.
+The full set of six hand-twisted cattail leaf seat chairs was from a dealer I worked with a lot over the years.
+She had purchased them on a buying trip to England, and at the time, I was one of a handful of people across the country who did hand-twisted rush in either cattail leaves or bulrush.

-What a big project that was and not without its challenges, but I was happy to work on this very old set the dealer said was from the 1800s.
-Wonder what ever happened to that set and how the seats held up over all the years?
+What a big project that was, and not without its challenges.
+But I was happy to work on this very old set, which the dealer said was from the 1800s.
+I wonder what ever happened to that set and how the seats held up over the years?

 About The Author